isaaclee12/Cyclic-MERN-Starter-Kit/README.md

 - Credit to <a href="https://github.com/RascalTwo">Rascal_Two</a> for help with Cyclic deployment

 # Roadmap:
+- Remove: (Morgan, Discord Auth, Passport, Jest/Testing, ESlint, prettier, multer, maybe express-flash?, and also maybe nanoid?, go through packages one by one and see what we really need...)
 - Implement CRUD functionality for the "Example" Object.
 - Delete artifacts from original Together project (e.g. events.js, etc)
 - Have certain features only appear if authorized.